 The short answer

-There is no source-backed public CCNA pass rate to plan around.
+The reviewed evidence contains no source-backed public CCNA pass rate to plan around.
 Cisco's reviewed page tells you what the exam is, how long it is, what it costs, which languages it supports, and what domains it covers.
 It does not tell you what share of candidates pass.

 That does not make the page useless.
 It means the decision should move from 'what percentage pass?' to 'what official facts and role evidence tell me how to prepare?'
 For CCNA, the answer is a hands-on networking plan built around routing, switching, IP connectivity, security fundamentals, troubleshooting, and automation basics.